-The reconciliation of NPAT attributable to equity holders of Perpetual Limited to UPAT attributable to equity holders of Perpetual Limited for the financial year to 30 June 2023 is shown below.
+The reconciliation of net profit after tax attributable to equity holders of Perpetual Limited to UPAT attributable to equity holders of Perpetual Limited for the financial year to 30 June 2023 is shown below.

-30 JUNE 2023 \$M 30 JUNE 2022 \$M Net profit after tax attributable to equity holders of Perpetual Limited 59.0 101.2 Significant items after tax Transaction and integration costs 80.0 22.2 Non-cash amortisation of acquired intangible assets 40.6 18.6 Unrealised (gains)/losses on financial assets3 (16.4) 10.9 Accrued incentive compensation liability - (4.7) Underlying profit after tax attributable to equity holders of Perpetual Limited 163.2 148.2
+30 June 2023 \$M 30 June 2022 \$M Net profit after tax attributable to equity holders of Perpetual Limited 59.0 101.2 Significant items after tax Transaction and integration costs 1 80.0 22.2 Non-cash amortisation of acquired intangible assets 2 40.6 18.6 Unrealised (gains) / losses on financial assets 3 (16.4) 10.9 Accrued incentive compensation liability 4 - (4.7) Underlying profit after tax attributable to equity holders of Perpetual Limited 163.2 148.2

-- 1. Relates to costs associated with the acquisition/establishment of Pendal, Trillium, Barrow Hanley and other entities.
-Costs include professional fees, administrative and general expenses and staff costs related to specific retention and performance grants. - 2.
-Relates to amortisation expense on customer contracts and non-compete agreements acquired through business combinations. - 3.
-Relates to unrealised mark to market gains and losses on EMCF, seed fund investments and financial assets held for regulatory purposes. - 4.
-This liability reflects the value of employee owned units in Barrow Hanley.
+1 Relates to costs associated with the acquisition / establishment of Pendal, Trillium, Barrow Hanley and other entities.
+Costs include professional fees, administrative and general expenses and staff costs related to specific retention and performance grants.

 UPAT attributable to equity holders of Perpetual Limited reflects an assessment of the result for the ongoing business of the consolidated entity as determined by the Board and management.
 UPAT has been calculated in accordance with ASIC's Regulatory Guide 230 - Disclosing non-IFRS financial information.
-UPAT attributable to equity holders of Perpetual Limited has not been audited by our external auditors; however, the adjustments to NPAT attributable to equity holders of Perpetual Limited have been extracted from the books and records that have been audited.
+UPAT attributable to equity holders of Perpetual Limited has not been audited by our external auditors; however, the adjustments to net profit after tax attributable to equity holders of Perpetual Limited have been extracted from the books and records that have been audited.